The Source Code. Book 1. The Inhabitants of the Uninhabited Island

 Do you remember how the 1st book ended?
 Good!
 And Maggie does—what is only natural, of course.
 But what happened to her next?
 Maggie doesn't care, absolutely sure she knows the truth, which is so shocking that Maggie thinks it's better for her friends to know nothing about it.
 Yet, keeping a secret is about to ruin what she treasures so much.
 Maggie sees no other choice but to tell her brother what happened to her in the jungle.
 As a result, they discover a mysterious connection between the source code from Maggie's dream and the things that have nothing to do with programming.

 The Source Code.
 Book 3.
-The Requirement of Those in Charge
+The Charge of Those in Charge

 At the end of the 2nd book, we left Maggie startled by the unexpected discovery.
 Of course, she wants to know what it’s all about.
 The answers baffle her even more.
 They look like sheer nonsense, but they cannot be the lie—there is no doubt about that.
 What happened to her on the island happened for a reason.
 But what happened?
 Maggie has to admit she doesn’t remember too much about that.
 And there is something else.
 Maggie comes to know who told her in her dream, “Memorize the last line.”
 She is well familiar with that one, but … That is another thing too hard to believe.

 The Source Code.
 Book 4.
-Enigmatic Peculiarities of the Inner World
+The Powerful Challenge for the Willpower

 As you know from the previous books, Maggie has dreams that are exact copies of her adventure in the jungle.
 So far, they concerned a few insignificant things.
 At last, Maggie restores the considerable part of the event and is struck by a horrible realization.
 Yet, the most important thing is still out of her reach.
 However, even what Maggie already knows is quite enough to unsettle her so much that she is ready to rely on what any sensible person would consider madness.
 Her seemingly absurd decision leads Maggie to an encounter that turns out to be a mind-blowing twist for her.